Jazz Assign Joel Bolomboy to Salt Lake City Stars | Utah Jazz

 Jazz Assign Joel Bolomboy to Salt Lake City Stars

-SALT LAKE CITY (February 16, 2017) – The Utah Jazz announced today that the team has assigned forward Joel Bolomboy to the Salt Lake City Stars, the Jazz’s exclusively owned and operated NBA D-League team.
-This marks the 14th assignment this season for Bolomboy (6-9, 235, Weber State).
+SALT LAKE CITY (December 29, 2016) – The Utah Jazz announced today that the team has assigned forward Joel Bolomboy to the Salt Lake City Stars, the Jazz’s exclusively owned and operated NBA D-League team.
+This marks the seventh assignment this season for Bolomboy (6-9, 235, Weber State).
+He is expected to participate in team’s practice today at Bruin Arena on the campus of Salt Lake Community College in Taylorsville.

+2016-17 Stars season tickets are on sale now at www.slcstars.com or by phone at (801) 325-STAR (7827).
+Season ticket membership benefits include the best ticket prices, exclusive events with Stars players and coaches, and more.
+Single-game tickets are also on sale for $5 per seat at www.slcstars.com, with no online fees, or at the Vivint Smart Home Arena box office.

 About the Utah Jazz